google-apis-rs/generator/README.md

    * Generating text from 'smart' files with some basic support for syntax highlighting made it quite easy to get started.
    * This was only possible through the `make` driven automation, as one would have to run multiple tools including `cargo check` to see if it actually worked.
+1. **Having as much code as possible available without template**
+   * particularly including `util.rs` helped to provide common code, and I would put as much code as possible into Rust-only files.
+   * code size could further be reduced by putting that code into its own crate and maintain it as such.
 1. **Performance**
    * Code generation was fast enough and could be parallelized on a per-API/CLI basis thanks to `make`.
 1. **API, Docs, and CLIs**